-The process of testing and launching an Office 365 pilot in organizations has changed through recent years.
-In the recent past, it was strictly technical.
-We had around 200 slides and 100 detailed technical questions which we discussed only with IT departments.
+The process of testing and launching an Office 365 pilot in organizations has changed.
+It used to be strictly technical, we had around 200 slides and 100 detailed technical questions which we discussed only with IT departments.
 The goal was to confirm that there are no technical blockers for successful Office 365 deployment.
 Where are we now?
-In this piece, I will guide you through 6 critical steps to become your users’ hero without much time and effort.
+Today, I will guide you through 6 critical steps to become your users’ hero without much time and effort.

 So again back to my memories, there were a couple of well-known limitations – such as public UPNs requirements for Exchange configuration that has to be met to enable the migration.

 Now, the landscape is completely different.

 Microsoft worked hard on technology to enable as many deployment scenarios as possible while keeping the service standardized.
 They also recommend going straight to the business with an offering called Value Discovery Workshop.